dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

       and how. individuals associated with owners or government institutions decide how people use property of the state (and property "owned" by individuals)
+    - therefore property is moreso controlled rather than owned.
+      - zooming out to a wider scope, this leaves individuals disempowered and unable to deviate from state policy.

+###

-- but the point is, the main incentivization structures for communism and democracy basically just exchanges $$$ for affluence with government institutions.
+- (but the point is:) the main incentivization structures for communism and democracy basically just exchanges $$$ for affluence with government institutions.
   - it's really one for another. both systems require the diffusion of